 Our office is centrally located at 206 Greenville Avenue in Staunton close to Mary Baldwin College and the Victorian buildings that give Staunton’s downtown its unique character.
 In fact, if you drive into town on Lee Highway, you can’t miss seeing our building.

-Paralegals K. Ann Bakirdan, Whitney Maupin and Heather Morris join Eric in serving our clients in the Staunton area.
+Paralegals Whitney Maupin, Abby McClellan, McKession Irvine, and Michelle Fox join Kevin in serving our clients in the Staunton area.

 Our personal injury law firm focuses exclusively on representing plaintiffs in personal injury and wrongful death cases.
 We assist victims of truck, motorcycle, and auto accidents and their families in seeking compensation for their losses.
 We also work with those harmed due to slip-and-falls, dog bites, defective products and medical malpractice.